A supper’s ready. All set

 framed for a movie,

-the slavery she’s tasted, and the freedom she’ll see.
+the slavery she’s tasted, and the freedom she’s seen.

-He takes the bread, and starts to tear
+He takes bread, and he’s starting to tear

-then bows his head, in sorrow or prayer?
+then bowing his head, in sorrow or prayer?

-The yeast is unrisen, like a soul in its tomb.
+The dough is unrisen, like a soul in its tomb,

 “This is my body.
 Take it and eat.